 Students have to develop, in a team of up to three people, a project (an example of Automatic Measurement System in LabVIEW environment) on a topic covered during the course.
 A report on the laboratory activity is required.
 A discussion on the project and on theoretical issues is also required.

-During the lessons (laboratory lessons), the aims of the project, related international standards and laws, methods and results of validation tests are discussed.
+During the lessons (laboratory lessons), the aims of the project, related international standards and regulations, methods and results of validation tests are discussed.

 The report, together with the project code, must be sent to the professor before the second stage.

 The final exam (second stage) consists in an oral exam aimed at discussing the report and the project outcomes and at verifying the preparation of the student in other topics included in the course.